Where is the master class held?

 What if I try the class and things don’t click?

 It happens – no problem!
 If you withdraw before kickoff or within the first week, you’ll receive a full refund minus a $35 administrative fee.
-Students who cancel in the second week can request a $415 reimbursement.
+Students who cancel in the second week can request a $415 reimbursement ($400 for those using a discount).
 The Travel Writing Master Class can’t accommodate refunds after day 14, but will issue transfer credits for other terms.